 From 1865-1919 the Old Parsonage was home to Fletcher Moss, local historian, politician and prolix wordsmith who once described himself as an “astonishingly attenuated alderman and absurdly antiquated author”.
 Moss sat on Withington Urban District Council.
 He helped open libraries in south Manchester after seeking funds from the Scottish philanthropist Andrew Carnegie and left his own literary legacy in the seven-volume series Pilgrimages to Old Homes.
 He could be disarmingly picky with his generosity.
 Just before his death Moss was asked by Didsbury Cricket Club if he would like to make a donation and met the club’s representatives for an hour only to tell them: “I am now going to give you something far more valuable than money – my good wishes.”

 In his will Moss bequeathed his house and its contents to the Corporation, who used it as an art gallery from 1914 until 1978.
-It is now offices.
+It is now an exhibition space.